fomightez/janRdockertest/README.md

 - Doesn't offer RShiny dashboards (as far as I can tell; at least not via the URL that the [official R example](https://github.com/binder-examples/r) suggests).
 So won't address @aciobanusebi's request, see [here](https://discourse.jupyter.org/t/cannot-get-r-project-working/2917/11?u=fomightez).

+- conda not allowing installs after launch (How does https://github.com/binder-examples/r allow this to work?)

 ----

 Launch directly into basic Jupyter interface: [![Binder](https://mybinder.org/badge_logo.svg)](http://mybinder.org/v2/gh/fomightez/janRdockertest/master) <--- Probably not what you want unless trouble-shooting.
 See badges at top.